 How much is tuition?

 Total tuition cost for DCI is $14k.
 Contributions from your employer, grants and/or scholarships reduce the amount the apprentice is required to pay.
-Apprentices will have the option of paying tuition over the course of 18 months deducted directly from your paycheck at a maximum of $777 per month.
-DCI will work with payroll at your employer to deduct the amount directly from your salary.
+Apprentices will have the option of paying tuition over the course of 18 months deducted directly from your paycheck at a maximum of $777 per month or utilizing Climb Credit to spread payments out up to 48 months.
 Learn more about tuition costs on the Schedule and Compensation page.

 Where do we meet for sessions as a cohort?